BaseMax/PhoneNumberFilter/README.md

 # PhoneNumber Filter

 This is a simple program that filters phone numbers from a text file.
 It is written in Go.
+Finally the program sorts the numbers by its name with support of UTF-8 characters and removes duplicates numbers.

 ## Usage